MaxHill/bg_jobs/README.md

 ---
 ### Schedule Validation

-Schedules are validated when the bg_jobs framework is built.
-If a schedule is invalid, a ScheduleValidationError is raised, preventing the application from starting with an incorrect schedule configuration.
+Schedules are validated when the bg_jobs framework is started.
+If a schedule is invalid, a `ScheduleValidationError` is raised, preventing the application from starting with an incorrect schedule configuration.

 **Common Validation Errors**
 An invalid schedule can occur if: